solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 61 of chariots and an army was not adapted, I passed; to the

-' About 880 B.C.
-8 The Hebrew Sivan. " I.e., in comparison with.
+' About 880 BCE 8 The Hebrew Sivan. " I.e., in comparison with.

 royal city Zamri of Amika of Zamua I drew near; Amika from before the mighty prowess of my formidable attack